 For budget travelers, sometimes there is good news on the pet front.
 Fees on some carriers have tumbled in recent years.

-Be aware that airlines approach this issue with a variety of philosophies.
+But each airline approaches this issue with a variety of philosophies.

-Frontier once would not accept pets in their cabins -- only as cargo.
+Frontier once would not accept pets in their cabins—only as cargo.
 A spokesman called that policy a "customer service issue" because some passengers have allergies or simply a low tolerance of other people's pets.
 But Frontier now allows certain domesticated pets in its cabins.
-The Frontier pet policy is quite specific, and bears a careful reading before you head for the airport.
+The Frontier pet policy is quite specific and bears a careful reading before you head for the airport.

 Most major bus lines in the U.S. do not allow the transport of animals other than service dogs.
 Since budget travelers sometimes take the bus, this isn't good news.
 Plan accordingly.